 2022-2023 LCSO Student Apprentices

-Elliot Yrastorza is a junior at La Porte High School.
+Elliot Yrastorza is a Senior at La Porte High School.
 He’s been playing percussion for six years and now performs with the LPHS Band.
 He plans on attending music school after graduation, hopefully at a school along the East Coast.
 Outside of music, he enjoys computers, theater, shoes, cats and cooking.

 Theo is a member of the Chicago Youth Symphony Orchestra (CYSO) and was selected to participate in the Indiana All State Honor Band.